If you want to see the list of our Alumni, please click here.

-The BIGSAS Alumni have an own (secret and closed) group on Facebook where information are disseminated, ideas and thoughts are shared, photos can be uploaded, events can be created and much more.
-Currently, more than 60 Alumni are members of this group and we are waiting for others to join.
+The BIGSAS Alumni have an own (closed) group on Facebook where information is disseminated, ideas and thoughts are shared, photos can be uploaded, events can be created and much more.
+Currently, more than 60 Alumni are members of this group and we are looking forward for more to join.

-In April 2015, Alumni acted as jury members for the BIGSAS Journalist Award for the third time after 2011 and 2013.
+In May 2017, Alumni acted as jury members for the BIGSAS Journalist Award for the fourth time after 2011, 2013 and 2015.
 Under the chair of Prof. Dr. Dr. h.c.
-Helmut Ruppert 13 Alumni living all over the world with an excellent knowledge of German chose the two best articles out of 70 submissions.
+Helmut Ruppert Alumni living all over the world with an excellent knowledge of German chose the two best articles out of almost 90 submissions.
 Two of them held the laudatory speeches for the award winners.